-All visitors should enter OVEC at the reception area.
+All visitors should enter the OVEC reception area.
 Authorized visitors will receive directions or be escorted to their destination.
 Employees are responsible for the conduct and safety of their visitors.
 Visitors will be asked to sign the guest book at the reception desk prior to proceeding to office areas.